Patrick Mahomes' early NFL success combined with the conclusion of his classmates' collegiate careers has this crop on the rise

 The Best of the Rest: John Beck, John David Booty, Kevin O'Connell, Tom Brandstater, Matt Flynn, JaMarcus Russell, Drew Tate

 Joe Flacco, a Super Bowl champion, and Matt Ryan, who took the Atlanta Falcons to a Super Bowl appearance, are your top passers out of the 2003 class when you take their entire careers into account.
 However, when it came to their collegiate careers, others shined more than both Ryan and Flacco.
-JaMarcus Russell out of LSU was a big guy who could do some damage with his arm on Saturdays, although he clearly did not pan out at the next level despite being a top pick.
+JaMarcus Russell out of LSU was a big guy who could do some damage with his arm on Saturdays, although he clearly did not pan out at the next level despite being the No. 1 overall pick in the 2007 NFL Draft.
 Chris Leak helped Florida win a national championship while players like Brady Quinn and Dennis Dixon helped make Notre Dame and Oregon national title contenders.
 At Houston, Kevin Kolb flourished under Art Briles.

 The Stars: Bryce Petty, Blake Bortles, Taylor Kelly, James Franklin, Connor Shaw